 Bolt cutters come in various cut styles, including angled, shear, clipper, center, and hydraulic.

-- Clipper cut bolt cutters feature an angle blade that runs to a flat side.
-The slight bevel on these blades allows them to create a high degree of pressure on a single focal point, maximizing cutting power.
+- Clipper-cut bolt cutters feature an angle blade that runs to a flat side.
+The slight bevel on these blades creates high pressure on a single focal point, maximizing cutting power.
 Since they have a flat side, clipper-style bolt cutters are ideal for shearing off nails and making clean cuts through sheet metal.

-- Center cut bolt cutters feature blades that are beveled on both sides and are equidistant from each other.
+- Center-cut bolt cutters feature blades that are beveled on both sides and are evenly spaced from each other.
+This is the most common type of jaw configuration and the only type we tested other than the powered all thread bolt cutter.
 When pressure is applied, the blades bear down on either end until they separate the material.
-Center cut bolt cutters are ideal for cutting through cables, pipes, and metal rods.
+Center-cut bolt cutters are ideal for cutting through cables, pipes, and metal rods.

-Since you are applying a significant amount of force when using bolt cutters, it’s important that the bolt cutters have comfortable and durable handles to protect your hands and extend the tool’s life.
+Since users must apply a significant amount of force when using bolt cutters, the bolt cutters must have comfortable and durable handles to protect users’ hands and extend the tool’s life.
 Most bolt cutter handles consist of steel tubes that resist bending and feature padded grips to maximize comfort and control.

 Bolt cutter handles also have metal stops near the neck, which prevent them from closing too closely together, causing the blades to overlap.